Legal Experts Disagree With Rationale Extraction Techniques for Explaining ECtHR Case Outcome Classification: Interpretability methods

 \subsection{Flexible Instance-Specific Rationale Extraction (ISR)}

-\citet{chrysostomou_flexible_2021} propose ISR, a rationale extraction method that creates candidate masks by combining various token importance scoring methods—including random scoring, attention weights ($\alpha$) \cite{jain_learning_2020}, scaled attention ($\alpha \nabla \alpha$) \cite{serrano_is_2019}, integrated gradients ($\mathrm{IG}$) \cite{sundararajan_axiomatic_2017}, InputXGrad ($\mathbf{x}\nabla\mathbf{x}$) \cite{kindermans_investigating_2016, atanasova_diagnostic_2020}, DeepLift \cite{shrikumar_learning_2017}, and LIME \cite{ribeiro_why_2016}—with two rationale types (\emph{top-K} and \emph{contiguous-K}) and lengths (see Appendix \ref{sec: app_config} for detailed information on scoring methods).
-ISR employs Jensen-Shannon Divergence (JSD)\footnote{Authors use Kullback-Leibler Divergence \cite{kullback1951information}, perplexity \cite{jelinek1977perplexity} and class difference metrics, along with JSD \cite{lin1991divergence}.
-We use JSD, since it leads the technique to better performance than others as reported by \citet{chrysostomou_flexible_2021}.} \cite{lin1991divergence} to compute the divergence between the model's predictions on the masked input and the original input.
-As a result the combination that yields the best divergence is extracted as a rationale per sample.
+ISR is a flexible rationale extraction method that constructs candidate masks by combining various feature-attribution methods—including random scoring, attention weights ($\alpha$) \cite{jain_learning_2020}, scaled attention ($\alpha \nabla \alpha$) \cite{serrano_is_2019}, integrated gradients ($\mathrm{IG}$) \cite{sundararajan_axiomatic_2017}, InputXGrad ($\mathbf{x}\nabla\mathbf{x}$) \cite{kindermans_investigating_2016, atanasova_diagnostic_2020}, DeepLift \cite{shrikumar_learning_2017}, and LIME \cite{ribeiro_why_2016}—with two rationale types (\emph{top-K} and \emph{contiguous-K}) and different rationale lengths (see Appendix \ref{sec: app_config} for details on scoring methods).
+ISR employs Jensen–Shannon divergence (JSD)\footnote{\citet{chrysostomou_flexible_2021} also consider Kullback-Leibler divergence \cite{kullback1951information}, perplexity \cite{jelinek1977perplexity} and class difference metrics, but we use JSD, as it yields the best performance according to their experiments.} \cite{lin1991divergence} to compute the divergence between the model's predictions on the masked input and on the original input.
+As a result, for each input sample ISR evaluates every combination of feature-attribution method, rationale type and rationale length, and selects as the rationale the combination whose masked input yields the highest divergence from the original input.

-\citet{chrysostomou_flexible_2021} argue that one-size-fits-all approach is not a robust solution, since rationale length can vary across input samples.
-ISR addresses this problem by collecting all possible rationales of length $l$, where $l \in [1, ..., N]$.
-The maximum length of a single rationale ($N$) is predefined to 2.5 \% of the entire sample length.
+\citet{chrysostomou_flexible_2021} argue that a one-size-fits-all approach is not a robust solution, since rationale length can vary across input samples.
+ISR addresses this issue by collecting all possible rationales of length $l$, where $l \in [1, \dots, N]$, where $N$ is the maximum length of a single rationale which is predefined to 2.5\% of the entire sample length.

-While \citet{chrysostomou_flexible_2021} allow for a single-token rationales, we set the minimum length to five tokens, as it is very unlikely to have a single-token rationale in the legal domain.
-Furthermore we have modified the original approach to adapt it to the legal domain application (see Appendix \ref{sec: app_config}).
+In our legal-domain setting, we set the minimum rationale length to five tokens, as it is very unlikely that a single token constitutes a meaningful rationale.
+While the original ISR formulation allows single-token rationales \cite{chrysostomou_flexible_2021}, we prevent rationales from being single-token by enforcing this minimum length.
+Furthermore, we configure ISR to extract multiple rationales from the input text, unlike the original setup, since a legal decision can rarely be made on the basis of a single rationale.
+Finally, we restrict the rationale type to be contiguous rather than selecting top-K tokens.
+We provide further details on these modifications and on the ensemble structure of ISR in Section~\ref{sec: app_config}.